acostauribe/genetic-data-QC/exome_quality_control.md

 vcftools --gzvcf $PREFIX.autosomes.vcf.gz --site-mean-depth --out $PREFIX.autosomes
 # Generates a file containing the mean depth per site across all individuals.
 # This output file has the suffix ".ldepth.mean"

+## VII.
+Filter check (VQSR)
+vcftools --gzvcf $PREFIX.autosomes.vcf.gz --FILTER-summary --out $PREFIX.autosomes
+# Generates a summary of the number of SNPs and Ts/Tv ratio for each FILTER category.
+# The output file has the suffix ".FILTER.summary"

 ```

 **Checkpoint:** At the end of the "General report" you should have at least the 7 following files: I. Sample based: 1. missingness per sample (.imiss) 2. depth per sample (.idepth) 3. heterozugosity per sample (.het) II.
 Site based 1.
 Missingness per site (.lmiss) 2.
 Mean depth per site (.ldepth.mean) 3.
 VQSR quality (vqsr) III.
 General stats (.vchk)